JrVerbiest/jrverbiest.github.io/README.md

 #### Engineer ▪️ Researcher - Expert ▪️ Technical Developer

-I am an engineer with a demonstrated research and industry history.
-I am currently working as Senior Researcher at the Karel de Grote University of Applied Science and Arts (KdG), where I work on a research project 🔬called Machine Learning @ the Extreme Edge ([🌐 ML@E2dge](https://mlate2dge.github.io)).
-Besides, I am a Researcher-Expert and a Technical Developer at the Faculty of Rehabilitation Sciences, Hasselt University, where I perform engineering support in scientific research.
+I am an electronic engineer with a demonstrated research and industry history.
+I am currently working as **Senior Researcher** at the Karel de Grote University of Applied Science and Arts (KdG), where I work on a research project 🔬called Machine Learning @ the Extreme Edge ([🌐 ML@E2dge](https://mlate2dge.github.io)).
+Besides, I am a **Researcher-Expert** and a **Technical Developer** at the Faculty of Rehabilitation Sciences, Hasselt University, where I perform engineering support in scientific research.

 <div class="badge-base LI-profile-badge" data-locale="en_US" data-size="medium" data-theme="dark" data-type="VERTICAL" data-vanity="joeriverbiest" data-version="v1"><a class="badge-base__link LI-simple-link" href="https://be.linkedin.com/in/joeriverbiest?trk=profile-badge">🌐 <b>My LinkedIn</b></a></div>